ForestOfLight/skyoobguide/docs/cosmetic.md

 Piggyback
 {: .label .label-green }

-{: .new }
-> This entry has been added for the 0.19.1 patch!

 > Credit: Anna

 Ever wanted make a player invisible?
 This is a great chance for some fun screenshots.
 During this trick, your friend will be invisible to you but you won't be to them.

 1. Have your friend jump on your back.
-1. Block them from the friendship menu.
+2. Block them from the friendship menu.
-1. Go home, unblock them and teleport back to them.
+3. Go home, unblock them and teleport back to them.
-1. Your friend is now invisible to you!
+4. Your friend is now invisible to you!

 {: .highlight }
 > This works even after going through a [loading zone](../terms-and-methods/#reset-walls-and-loading-zones), so you'll need to restart the game when you want to see your friend again.